Obasegun123/Obasegun123/README.md

 ## Open Source

 I'm actively looking to contribute to open-source projects!
-I'm particularly interested in areas related to (mention your areas of interest).
+I'm particularly interested in areas related to the listed areas of interest).
 If you have any recommendations or projects that might be a good fit, feel free to reach out!

 ### Languages and Tools: